-The Green Street Residence consists of a remodel and small addition to the existing two story, single family residence originally constructed in 1917.
+The Cow Hollow Residence consists of a remodel and small addition to the existing two story, single family residence originally constructed in 1917.
 The original owners, P.J.
 Martin Estates, hired the Austin and Sandford architecture firm for the project.

 Our project focused on the street side building of the property.
 It consisted of a complete interior remodel, the conversion of existing crawl space areas to habitable square footage, and additions at the first and second levels.
 The finished design not only maintained the historic facade and materials, but also established a modern, open household.